 - Integrative Conservation

 - Latin American Studies

 - Religious Studies

-Geology awards Honors and High Honors to successful projects.
+Data Science and Geology award Honors and High Honors to successful projects.

-If your Examination Committee determines that the thesis does not merit honors after your defense, your Honors advisor will submit this form [Office] to change Honors 495 and 496 to appropriate alternatives and award your grades for these courses.
+If your Examination Committee determines that the thesis does not merit honors after your defense, your Honors advisor will submit a form (Converting Honors to Independent Study) to change Honors 495 and Honors 496 to appropriate alternatives and award your grades for these courses.